bloominstituteoftechnology/nasa-photo-of-the-day/README.md

     - Hourly Limit: 30 requests per IP address per hour
     - Daily Limit: 50 requests per IP address per day

-3. If you end up needing to request an API key, **do not commit it to GitHub** along with your code.
+3. If you end up needing to request an API key, **do not push it to GitHub** along with your code.
 This is a security risk!

 4. As an "emergency" alternative to the NASA API you can make GET requests to `http://localhost:9009/api/apod?api_key=DEMO_KEY`.